timetoady/timetoady.gihub.io/_posts/2021-2-12-Typescript.md

 In any case, since TypeScript is dependent on JavaScript, and there's no telling if some change in a future JavaScript version might break things in TypeScript, it's probably best not to go whole hog on typing your app the nth degree.
 But there's no denying that adding a little extra regulation to your JS code can pay dividends during and after your primary development phase.

+And look, I got out of this whole post without even a single "Who's on first?" reference.
+My wife would be so... uh, not proud exactly.
+Less exasperated?